tbensky/Prolog-CLP/README.md

 nth1(Index12,L,1),
 ```

 which work as follows.
 First, find where a 1 appears in list `L` and put its position into `Index11`.
 Next, make `Index12` point 2 elements away, and look at position `Index12` with the second call to `nth1` and see if it also contains a 1.
-(Note: looking 2 elements away leaves 1 list elements between the two 1s, as needed.)
+(Note: looking 2 elements away leaves 1 list element between the two 1s, as needed.)
 A block like this appears for all digits 1 to 4.

 Lasly, using the `count2` calls, we ensure each digit appears exacty twice in the final Langford list.
+Here's the code:

 ```prolog